fs2016g/halfdeadNFT/README.md

 npm run dev
 ```

-13. Open [http://localhost:3000](http://localhost:3000) with your browser and start using Treat Toolbox!
+13. Open [http://localhost:3000](http://localhost:3000) with your browser and start using Treat Toolbox.

 # Working with Treat Toolbox